mtking2/VPython-Rubiks-Cube/README.md

 project in which I will attempt to create another program, implementing a neural network algorithm, that will teach itself to solve a Rubik's Cube (PyCube).~~

-Neural network reserch will now be applied to my OpenGL Python Rubik's Cube.
+Neural network research will now be applied to my OpenGL Python Rubik's Cube.

 ### Dependencies